zuplo/docs/docs/articles/security.md

 - Our infrastructure runs on Google Cloud Platform and Cloudflare.
 - Zuplo only exposes traffic directly to the internet through Cloudflare.
-  Internal infrastructure and services do not have public IP addresses and instead are connected to Cloudflare using outbound secure tunnels.
+  Internal infrastructure and services don't have public IP addresses and instead are connected to Cloudflare using outbound secure tunnels.
-- Each service that is exposed is protected by DDoS, Firewall, WAF, and other security measures.
+- Each service that's exposed is protected by DDoS, Firewall, WAF, and other security measures.
 - Internal and external APIs are protected by Zuplo API Gateway.
 - Internal services can only be connected to by Zuplo employees using an